 Your Argyll and Bute accommodation need not be traditional, as Portavadie ably demonstrates.
 It’s set in a chic marina on the edge of Loch Fyne.
 The contemporary family-owned hotel features a luxurious spa.
 Recently refurbed to the tune of £10 million, the wellbeing sanctuary is home to Scotland’s largest outdoor heated infinity pool, as well as a 16-metre indoor pool, gym and saunas/relaxation rooms with panoramic views.
 The entire building’s design is sleek and Scandi, with glass picture windows making the most of its scenic environs.
 34 bedrooms display a subtle nod to the hotel’s nautical location.

 Those couples seeking the classic romantic experience will adore the four-poster beds, lavish traditional furnishings, room service and award-winning three-course tasting menus at Ardanaiseig.
 Activities here focus on getting closer to nature with 240 acres of private grounds – bikes, wellies and fishing rods are all provided free for guests’ use and archery or clay pigeon shooting can be arranged.
 The house has a Grade II listing, retaining many original features and earned four stars from the AA Hotel guide.

-Dating back to the 18th century, this former coaching inn has taken on a new lease of life as a fine dining waterfront hotel.
-Just 11 rooms ensure the boutique feel remains intimate and there’s plenty of homely touches, such as bikes, free newspapers, wellies and waterproofs for guests’ use.
+Dating back to the 18th century, this former coaching inn has taken on a new lease of life as a fine-dining waterfront hotel.
+Just 11 rooms ensure the boutique feel remains intimate and there are plenty of homely touches, such as bikes, free newspapers, wellies and waterproofs for guests’ use.
 A croquet lawn at the front provides elegant recreational opportunities, while local excur.
 The hotel is dog friendly and has self-catering cottages within the grounds, for those preferring a more private retreat.
-Or if you’re planning a large get together why not hire out the whole place to yourselves?
+Or if you’re planning a large get-together why not hire out the whole place to yourselves?